neondatabase/website/content/docs/extensions/hnsw.md

 ## Indexing vectors using hnsw

-Use a `CREATE INDEX` statement similar to the following to add the index on your vector colum.
+Use a `CREATE INDEX` statement similar to the following to add an `hnsw` index on your vector colum.

 ```sql
 CREATE INDEX ON vectors USING hnsw(vec) WITH (maxelements=10, dims=3, m=3);
 ```

-An `hsnw` index supports the following parameters:
+The following index parameters are used in the `CREATE INDEX` statement above:

 - `maxelements`: Sets the maximum size of the index by defining the maximum number of indexed elements.
 This is a required parameter.
 The example above has a value f `10`.
-A real-world example might have a value of `1000000`.
+A real-world example might have a much large value, such as `1000000`.
-  In the context of Hierarchical Navigable Small World (HNSW), an "element" refers to a data point or a vector in the dataset.
-Each element is represented as a node in the graph constructed by the HNSW algorithm.
+  An "element" refers to a data point or a vector in the dataset, each represented as a node in the graph constructed by the HNSW algorithm.

-  When we talk about adding an element to the HNSW graph, we mean that we're adding a new data point to the dataset, and this data point is being integrated into the graph structure that HNSW uses to perform efficient similarity searches.

-  The connections between elements (or nodes) in the graph represent the relationships between data points in terms of their similarity.
-The HNSW algorithm navigates this graph structure to find the most similar elements to a given query element.
 - `dims`: Defines the number of dimensions in your vector data (if not defined in the column type definition).
 This is a required parameter.
 If you were storing data generated using OpenAI's `text-embedding-ada-002` model, which supports 1536 dimensions, you would define a value of 1536, for example.
-- `m`: Defines the maximum number of bidirectional links (also referred to as edges) created for every new element during the construction of the graph.
+- `m`: Defines the maximum number of links (also referred to as edges) created for every new element during the construction of the graph.

+The following additional index parameters are supported by the `hnsw` extension:

 - `efConstruction`: Defines the number of neighbors considered during index construction.
 A high `efConstruction` value creates a higher quality graph and offers more accurate search results, but it also means the index building process takes longer. (e.g., `efsearch=16`)
 - `efsearch`: Defines the number of neighbors that are considered during index search.
 A high value produces more accurate search results but at the cost of increased search time.
 This value should be equal or larger than k (the number of nearest neighbors you want your search to return). (e.g., `efsearch=64`)

-## Tuning the HNSW algorithm

-In the context of Hierarchical Navigable Small World (HNSW) algorithm, m, efSearch, and efConstruction are parameters that control the behavior of the algorithm.

-m: This is the branching factor or the maximum number of connections for each node in the graph.
-It determines the number of bi-directional links created for each new element during the construction of the graph.
-A higher value of m will increase the recall but also the memory consumption and the construction time.

-efSearch: This is the size of the dynamic list used during the search phase.
-It influences the trade-off between the recall and speed of the query.
-A higher value of efSearch will increase the recall but also the query time.

-efConstruction: This is the size of the dynamic list used during the construction phase.
-It influences the trade-off between the index quality and the construction speed.
-A higher value of efConstruction will improve the quality of the index but also increase the construction time.

-These parameters allow you to tune the HNSW algorithm according to your specific needs.
-For example, if you need to prioritize speed over accuracy, you might choose lower values for m and efSearch.
-On the other hand, if you need to prioritize accuracy over speed, you might choose higher values.

 ## Querying